kid101/EncumbranceDemo/README.md

 The buyer has to provide the cakeId which it wants to consume.
 In case, the Cake has expired the Buyer will not be able to consume the cake.

 **Consume Cake**
-flow start ConsumeCake cakeId: "1", includeEncumbrance: false
+`flow start ConsumeCake cakeId: "1"`

 ***Vault Queries***: The below queries can be used to get the `Cake` and `Expiry` from the vault.